EQGW/EQGW.github.io/2021/schedule.md

 # Schedule for 2021 Workshop #

-All times are Pacific Daylight Time (EDT).
-Note that Eastern Daylight Time (PDT) is 3 hours later in the day.
+All times are Pacific Daylight Time (PDT).
+Note that Eastern Daylight Time (EDT) is 3 hours later in the day.

 _These can change: we're still working on the schedule._